 Inductively Coupled Plasma Mass Spectrometry (ICP-MS) is an analytical technique that is used in a range of scientific disciplines to determine elemental compositions.
 Compared to other methods, such as atomic adsorption, optical emission spectroscopy, or ICP-atomic emission spectroscopy, ICP-MS has superior detection capabilities, which is essential for the measurement of rare earth elements (REEs) and isotopes.

 The following pictures show the space available for the future clean labs and laboratory facilities, which will include future ICP-MS instrumentation for elemental and isotopic analytical geochemistry.
-The following spaces are available for the successful candidate chosen to be our newest faculty member (See Employment Opportunities).

 This is open lab space in Strong Hall, from which the clean labs and instrumentation lab space is accessible.
 All of these labs are located near the main elevators (including freight) for Strong Hall.
 This space can be used for any number of purposes, including benchtop chemistry, computer analysis, or sample preparation.
 The benches have gas, vacuum, and air lines, and there is building-supplied deionized water.